 When I was a kid, playground arguments were not uncommon.
 Was Mickey Mantle the best baseball player ever or was Roger Maris?
 Were the Rolling Stones cooler than the Beatles?
 Most of these arguments started off calmly, but were lacking in evidence and logic.
 So, to win, the volume rose – as though loud arguments were more compelling than those spoken in a normal tone.
 When all logic was expended and volume failed to prevail, the retorts became, “Oh, yeah?” with “Yeah!” as the reply.
 Then, as a final response, someone would say something unflattering about the other person’s sister and quickly storm away – because getting in the last loud word meant you had won.

-It seems that the late Christopher Hitchens used this approach in his case against religion.
-It seems that he somehow considered the acting abilities of Mel Gibson and Jim Caviezel to be relevant to his argument – a strange approach for an Oxford-educated journalist.
+It seems the late Christopher Hitchens used this approach in his case against religion.
+He somehow considered the acting abilities of Mel Gibson and Jim Caviezel to be relevant to his argument – a strange approach for an Oxford-educated journalist.

 Mr. Hitchens’ approach destroys his own credibility.
 Mel Gibson is not an Australian Fascist; he’s an American actor who lived in Australia during his youth.
 Jim Caviezel is not from Iceland or Minnesota; he’s from Washington state.
 It also appears that a lot of people actually do like the film making and acting abilities of Mel Gibson.
 He won Academy Awards for Best Director and Best Movie, Australian Film Institute Awards for Best Actor and has also been nominated for Golden Globe Awards for Best Actor.
 And, the Passion of the Christ – the movie Mr. Hitchens didn’t like – earned over $600 million at the box office.